 Uber passenger struck on Tampa freeway.
-A 28-year-old man was killed after getting out of an Uber car around 1:45 am on Monday, November 19, 2018, near Tampa.
+A 28-year-old man was killed after getting out of an Uber car.
+The accident around 1:45 AM on Monday, November 19, 2018, near Tampa.
 According to the Uber driver, the man became agitated on his trip from Brooksville to Brandon and wanted out of the car on southbound I-75 at the I-4 exit.
-Once out, the Uber passenger stepped into the traffic lane and two cars, a Nissan Versa and an SUV struck the man.
+Once out, the Uber passenger stepped into the traffic lane.
+Where two cars, a Nissan Versa, and an SUV struck the man.

 Drop-Off Safety for Uber Passengers